ROLANDsebastien/Resume-ATS/README.md

 - Application tracking
 - Beautiful macOS UI with Tahoe and liquid glass material

-## Build Automation

-The app automatically builds after adding new features or tasks to ensure compilation succeeds and catch regressions quickly.
-The build uses xcodebuild and displays output in the terminal.
-If errors are detected, the user is notified.

-## Development

-Use the specify workflow for feature development:

-- `/specify "feature description"` to create a new feature
-- `/plan` to generate implementation plan
-- `/clarify` to resolve ambiguities
-- `/tasks` to generate task list
-- Execute tasks following the plan

 ## Requirements

 - macOS with Apple Silicon